johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 }
 ```

-Leaving the exact implementation details aside, such APIs sometimes arise and can either be addressed by wrapping e.g. the closure in some `NotActuallyCodable { value in ... }` wrapper (similar to how `UnsafeTransfer` is proposed in raw concurrency isolation and the `ConcurrentValue` design documents) which pretends to be `Codable` but actually crashes if one were to actually try encoding it.
+Given such API, naturally cannot be used in distributed fashion, but still we'd like to send this closure to the local proposer actor.
+Without an escape hatch that would allow doing so, developers would be forced into hacking their way around the limitation by wrapping closures in e.g. some `NotActuallyCodable { value in ... }` what would be marked `Codable` even though its implementation would be to crash if anyone attempted to encode it.

 This is sub-optimal because technically, we can make mistakes and accidentally invoke such functions on an actor that actually was remote, causing the process to crash.
 Rather we would like to express the assumption directly: "*assuming this actor is local, I want to be able to invoke it using the local actor rules, without the restrictions imposed by the additional distributed actor checking*".